You Could Find Money to Help Pay For School!

 The U.S. Department of Labor’s Free Scholarship Tool allows you to search more than 7,000 scholarships, fellowships, loans, and other financial aid opportunities!

 A Federal Supplemental Educational Opportunity Grant assists undergraduate students with exceptional financial need.
-In order to apply you must first create a free account with FAFSA. so your college can determine how much financial need you have.
+In order to apply you must first create a free account with FSA. so your college can determine how much financial need you have.
 This grant does not need to be repaid.

 TEACH Grants may be able to help you pay for college if you plan to become a teacher in a high-need field in a low-income area.
 The TEACH Grant Program provides grants of up to $4,000 a year to students who are completing or plan to complete course work needed to begin a career in teaching.